Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Dynamics of heavy inertial particles in an elliptic vortex

 Here, we would like to highlight prior studies on the dynamics of inertial particles in the neighbourhood of a pair of like-signed point vortices by \citet{angilella2010dust,ravichandran2014attracting,zhao2024trapping}.
 The system of like-signed point vortices bears similarities with that of the Kirchhoff vortex.
 The inertial particles exhibit qualitatively identical behaviour near the point vortex pair.
 The types of fixed points, stability characteristics, and the basin of attractions show qualitative similarities to those observed in the case of the elliptic vortex.
+A recent study by \citet{kapoor2024trapping} extends previous studies near the like-signed point vortex pair by focusing on the dynamics of inertial particles of any density ratio.
+The study reveals interesting dynamical behaviours, with the existence of periodic and chaotic dynamics of particles depending on their inertia and density ratio.
+Additionally, in the limit of a large density ratio, the particle dynamics show similarity to that in a Kirchhoff vortex.
 Though it seems like an elliptic vortex can be simply replaced by a pair of like-signed vortices, it is worthwhile to focus on the subtle differences.
 The flow field in both cases matches well in the far field only.
 The Kirchhoff vortex and the pair vortices have different features in the near-field.
 Notably, the origin behaves as a saddle in the case of pair vortices, whereas in the elliptic vortex, it acts as a center/spiral.